aj0strow/json-sml/README.md

 ### Parser

 The Parser structure is adapted from a McGill University Comp 302 assignment.
 Building up parsers in a functional way certainly leads to amazingly legible parsers.

+One gotcha was that infixes do not get included in the context when you open a structure.
+That means the infixes declarations must be copied.